quiltingcode/disneysidekicks/README.md

   ** imgbin.com
   ** pngwing.com
 * The background image was sourced from https://fondosmil.com/disney
-* The question images were compressed using https://tinypng.com/
+* The question images were compressed using [TinyPNG](https://tinypng.com/)
+* The stopwatch icon is from [Font Awesome](https://fontawesome.com/v5/icons/stopwatch?s=regular&f=classic)
+* I used [remove.bg](https://www.remove.bg/upload) to remove the background on to the two magic carpet images used in the End Page.

 [Back to top](<#contents>)